datacarpentry/semester-biology/materials/conditionals-R.md

 * `x > 5` is `FALSE`, so the code in the `if` doesn't run
 * `x` is still 4
+* This is *not* a function, so everything that happens in the if statement influences the global environment

 * Different mass calculations for different vegetation types